KevinTruong13/etch_a_sketch/README.md

 # etch_a_sketch
-A recreation of the classic toy: Etch-A-Sketch
+A recreation of the classic toy, Etch-A-Sketch, with a bit of added functionaity